balena-io-experimental/balena-rpi-python-picamera/README.md

-#resin.io + python + raspberry pi camera module
+# balena + python + raspberry pi camera module

 This is a simple app that demonstrates how to get started with the raspberry pi camera module.
 All it does is snap one photo and then stores it in the /data directory on the pi.

-You will need to make some changes to the downloaded RPI/RPI2 image to enable the camera, instructions here -> [https://docs.resin.io/learn/develop/hardware/i2c-and-spi/#raspberry-pi-camera-module](https://docs.resin.io/learn/develop/hardware/i2c-and-spi/#raspberry-pi-camera-module)
+You will need to make some changes to the Raspberry Pi device configuration to enable the camera, instructions here -> [https://docs.balena.io/learn/develop/hardware/i2c-and-spi/#raspberry-pi-camera-module](https://docs.balena.io/learn/develop/hardware/i2c-and-spi/#raspberry-pi-camera-module)

-The /data directory allows the data, in this case the image, to persist between code deployments with [resin.io](https://resin.io/).
+The /data directory allows the data, in this case the image, to persist between code deployments with [balena](https://balena.io/).
 Then you can use the web terminal session to poke around on the pi itself and see that your photo was successfully saved in the /data directory.

 A file server is running on the device, by using python's simplehttpserver.
-That way you can view the image taken by simply using resin's public url.
+That way you can view the image taken by simply using the public url of the device.

 This option can be found in the `Actions` tab in your device dashboard.